 Researchers in Israel have developed an environmentally friendly, degradable plastic – like polymer derived from marine organisms that feed on seaweed, which is completely biodegradable, as well as recyclable.

 It was the successful outcome of a collaboration between Dr Alexander Golberg and Professor Michael Gozin of Tel Aviv University.
 Their study was published in the journal Bioresource Technology this month (January 2019).

 This material may one day free the world of its worst pollutant.
 Plastic accounts for up to 90% of all the pollutants in our oceans, according to EcoWatch – yet there are few comparable, environmentally friendly alternatives to the material.

 “Plastics take hundreds of years to decay.
-So bottles, packaging and bags create plastic ‘continents’ in the oceans, endanger animals and pollute the environment,” says Dr Golberg.
-“Plastic is also produced from petroleum products, which has an industrial process that releases chemical contaminants as a by-product. “
+So bottles, packaging and bags create plastic ‘continents’ in the oceans, endangering animals and polluting the environment,” says Dr Golberg.
+“Plastic is also produced from petroleum products, which has an industrial process that releases chemical contaminants as a by-product.”

 Conventional plastic is in fact largely derived from non-renewable fossil fuels like natural gas and coal that are resistant to natural degradation.
 Over time, they enter into the animal and human food chain.
 Hence, efforts are focussed on finding substitute primary materials that can decay naturally without altering the equilibrium of ecosystems when discarded.